-Chicago bars and restaurants are again bracing for tumult as mask mandates have returned to the city and state due to rising COVID-19 case numbers, attributed in large part to the highly-transmissible delta variant.
+Chicago bars and restaurants continue to try to recover as mask mandates have returned to the city and state.
 Many owners are also still struggling with a labor shortage, and rising food prices are hitting the wallets of both operators and customers.
 Additionally, the $28.6 billion Restaurant Revitalization Fund, part of the American Rescue Plan stimulus bill that was signed into law in March, ran out of money on June 30.

 Below, Eater is cataloging both temporary and permanent restaurant closures in Chicago.
 If you know of a restaurant, bar, or other food establishment that has closed since the start of the pandemic, please email firstname.lastname@example.org.
 We will continue to update this post.

 Archer Heights: Longtime neighborhood bar and dance club the Apartment Lounge is permanently closed after nearly two decades at 3806 W 47th Street, ownership announced on Facebook.
 The space, however, may yet house a new venue: “Something exciting is coming soon” operators promise on the bar’s website.

 Goose Island: Kaybee’s Indian Flavor, a South Asian dining oasis inside a Mobil gas station at 1234 N. Halsted Street, is permanently closed after three years.
 Fans have praised its biriyani, sizable portions, and low-key environment.